Willpower or biology: Who is in the driver’s seat?

 as we make it.

 This is often the case when it comes to our relationship with our food.
-We blame ourselves for not making the right decisions to meet our weight goals.
-We try to eat less and move more, but we don’t always succeed.
+We blame ourselves for not making the right decisions to meet our weight goals and therefore don't always succeed in managing our weight.
+We try to eat less and move more, but we don’t always succeed in managing our weight.

 But what if we have far less free will than we think we do?